 Using afterschool time can be an effective way for children to boost academic skills and build a foundation for success.
 For many children, learning to read and write well can be quite challenging.
 Our high quality afterschool and holiday programs focus on teaching literacy skills and providing guided practice of the skills.
 Children learn from excellent instruction tailored to their needs and from ongoing assessment to determine where improvement is needed.

-Our founder and head teacher, Sara Masson, M.S., CTEFL, was born and raised in the United States.
-She has a bachelor’s degree in French, a credential to teach English as a foreign language from Georgetown University, and a master’s degree from the School of Education and Social Policy at Northwestern University.
-She worked as a behavioral health consultant to primary schools in San Francisco for over ten years, supporting teachers and parents meet the social-emotional needs of children.
-Additionally, she wrote articles about child development for a local newspaper, served as a mentor for Big Brothers Big Sisters of America, and volunteered for the non-profit organization Room-to-Read to promote worldwide literacy.
-In 2012, Sara moved to France where she started a family support program called Kids' Turn Paris, and also taught English in international primary schools.
-In 2016, Sara relocated to Mauritius and taught English at Clavis International Primary School and taught Class 1 at Alexandra House School.
+I was born and raised in the United States, and have a bachelor’s degree in French, a credential to teach English as a foreign language from Georgetown University, and a master’s degree from the School of Education and Social Policy at Northwestern University.
+I am passionate about encouraging and supporting children reach their full potential.
+After finishing my studies, I worked as a behavioral health consultant to primary schools in San Francisco for over 10 years, and wrote articles for the local newspaper about children's social-emotional and academic development.
+In 2012 I moved my consulting practice to Paris, where I also taught literacy in international primary schools.